rgrove/sanitize/README.md

 #### :attributes (Hash)

-Attributes to allow for specific elements.
+Attributes to allow on specific elements.
 Specify all element names and attributes in lowercase.

 ```ruby